 Exercise #5: Chin Tucks

-- Hold the position then return to original position.
+- Hold the end position for 3 to 5 seconds.

 Conservative (nonsurgical) management should be tried first in patients with TOS.
 Surgery should only be considered with other forms of TOS (arterial/venous) or severe neurogenic TOS where symptoms continue after 6 months of nonsurgical treatment or patient has significant muscle atrophy or is showing severe disability.
 Appropriate treatment often leads to reduction of symptoms in most patients.